 Leadership is broadly defined as the acts of anyone who steps out of their regular tasks to help and motivate others.
 Leadership in our industry narrative has typically meant dominant and accomplished operators whose powers were granted from high up.
 But there is a movement towards servant-minded and quietly inspiring leadership types where powers are granted from lower down.
 This version plays out in organisations that have created inclusive and psychologically safe conditions and help people with their resilience during tough times.

-Together, and when used effectively, we believe these two elements will create a clear measurable edge for an investment organisation, which is why the Institute is focusing on culture as part of our 2020 research agenda, and have launched The power of culture study.
+Together, and when used effectively, we believe these two elements will create a clear measurable edge for an investment organisation.

 Related forum posts (members only)